Most Famous Guests: Richard Wagner, Jean Cocteau, Marlene Dietrich, The Dalai Llama, Though th Read more [...]

 The have a great choice of rooms and suites, 112 in total, from standard singles to the top of the range, 48m², Grand Premium junior suite.

-In between are various rooms and junior suites (check the booking page), consisting of singles, doubles and twins with some of the larger spaces also having a sofa bed to sleep extra occupants.
+In between are various rooms and junior suites (check your options on the booking page here), consisting of singles, doubles and twins with some of the larger spaces also having a sofa bed to sleep extra occupants.

 All of them are elegantly furnished and superbly clean and comfortable.
 They, along with all of the castle, lack no modern convenience but they still manage to retain a lovely old world feel; to put an era to it one might suggest early to mid 20th century.